 - When the chicken is tender remove from the fire and cool to room temperature.

 - Shred the chicken very finely.

-- Simmer over very low heat until all the liquid has evaporated.
+- Add coriander and tomato sauce and mix in.
+Mix in chicken and simmer over very low heat until all the liquid has evaporated.

 - Let dough rest for ten minutes covered in plastic film.

-- On a lightly floured surface roll out the dough.
+- On a lightly-floured surface roll out the dough.

 - Cut out circles 4" [10 cm] in diameter.
 Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, double over in a semi-circle and seal the border pressing it with a fork.

 - Cut out circles of about 2.5" [6.5 cm] in diameter.
 Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, cover with another circle and seal the border pressing it with a fork.

 - Heat oil over medium heat in a 1 qt [1lt] pot.
 Deep fry the pasties heat until they are golden brown on each side.
 Rest on a paper towel to drain excess oil before serving.